The Original Smash Burger Tacos

 Step 3: Scrape and Flip

-Using your metal spatula or scraper, flip the burger with the tortilla over to the cool side.
-The tortilla does not need to be heated up on the back, otherwise, it will crisp up and cannot fold easily.
+Using your metal spatula or scraper, flip the burger with the tortilla side face down, on the cool side of the griddle or a low-temp large skillet.
+The tortilla does not need to be heated up on the back; otherwise, it will crisp up and cannot fold easily.

 The bottom of the burger will be cooked through, so don’t worry.
 If by chance the meat separates from the tortilla during the flip, just set them back together.